 ``The market is still struggling because of the high inventory numbers and the weak demand, even with the better economic data,'' said Phil Flynn, an analyst at Price Futures Group in Chicago, referring to weekly U.S. inventory data released on Wednesday which showed a steep rising in crude oil stockpiles.

-The market was also watching the resumption of North Sea oil flows in XXX that had been disrupted by maintenance and geopolitical risks in the Middle East which have supported prices for direction.
+The market was also watching the resumption of North Sea oil flows, which had been disrupted by maintenance, and geopolitical risks in the Middle East that have supported prices, for direction.